 You’re stuck in the Stone Age of paying with paper checks.

 If your finance department is clinging to paper checks, it’s time to let go.
-Paper checks are proven to be the leading cause of fraud.
+Paper checks are a leading cause of fraud.
 PayStream Advisors found that 49 percent of surveyed companies still rely on checks as the primary method of payment.

 Why are businesses still clinging to the Stone Age with paper checks?
 For most finance departments, it’s convenience and cost savings.
 However, the Association of Certified Fraud Examiners (ACFE) pointed out a recent alarming statistic.
 Almost 70 percent of surveyed businesses fell victim to check fraud.
 Organizations that use paper processes often rely on internal processes to double check for fraud, but that’s not enough.
 Finance departments that stick to paper run the risk of duplicate invoices which can lead to duplicate payments.
 Or even worse, they may mail a paper check to a scammer who sent a fake invoice.

 With paper checks, finance departments are left in the dark wondering if the vendor received the mailed check or if the check was duplicated.
 To reduce these worries, organizations are starting to rely on ePayments as the preferred method of payment with AP automation solutions.
 Even though most companies favor ePayments, AP automation solutions provide fraud protection for those that prefer to be paid via check.
 With some AP automation solutions, a fraud report is generated for every paper check.
 So, even if your supplier prefers paper checks, you’ll still reduce paper and security worries with streamlined, automated payment workflows until it’s time for payment disbursement.

 Your finance department is spending more than expected on payment processing.